mohitarora3/Buffer-Cache/README.md

 - When later any buffer is released by a process, all sleeping processes are woken up by main_handler through signal.

-'''Note:- When a buffer is released by a process, main_handler will automatically wake up all sleeping processes.'''
+**Note:-*** When a buffer is released by a process, main_handler will automatically wake up all sleeping processes.

 ## Assumptions:-